mnemnion/obelizmo/README.md

 while (string_marker.removeMark(.red)) |_| {}
 ```

 Since `obelizmo` uses a heap to store marks, the `while` loop above is roughly as efficient as it can be at removing all such marks.
 While it's possible to remove the first or last mark of a kind as ordered on the string, with a linear search, this is not currently included as it's unlikely to prove useful.
-I'm willing to add it if someone has a demonstrable use case for this.

 ## Printing